 Step 1.
 Open up AnyRecover and select "External Device Recovery" mode from the home interface.

 Step 2.
 Connect your USB flash drive to your mac computer so that the recovery process can commence.
 Click on USB Flash Drive and hit the Next button.

 Step 3.
 Then you can either check "all file types" or individually select the type of file you want to recover.
 Hit the Scan button.

 Step 4.
 Wait for AnyRecover to get back to you with your lost files.
 Once it is done scanning, it will list the files out to you based on type.
 Select which ones you want to recover.
 Hit the Recover button once you've selected all your files.

-Use the "All Around Recovery Mode" if the external device recovery mode fails.
-In doing so, you deepen your scan for the lost files.
+Use the "All-Round Recovery" Mode if the external device recovery mode fails.
+In doing so, you can use deep scan to searching for the lost files.